 Other Anti-discrimination Laws

-The College President or designee shall serve as coordinator for purposes of College District compliance with all other antidiscrimination laws.
+The Chancellor or designee shall serve as coordinator for purposes of College District compliance with all other antidiscrimination laws.

 Alternative Reporting Procedures

 An employee shall not be required to report prohibited conduct to the person alleged to have committed it.
-Reports concerning prohibited conduct, including reports against the ADA/Section 504 coordinator, may be directed to the College President or designee.
+Reports concerning prohibited conduct, including reports against the ADA/Section 504 coordinator, may be directed to the Chancellor or designee.

-A report against the College President may be made directly to the Board.
+A report against the Chancellor or designee may be made directly to the Board.
 If a report is made directly to the Board, the Board shall appoint an appropriate person to conduct an investigation.

 Reports of prohibited conduct shall be made as soon as possible after the alleged act or knowledge of the alleged act.
 A failure to promptly report may impair the College District's ability to investigate and address the prohibited conduct.